 Note 1: For baseboard designs with a single Primary Connector, connect ARB_IN to ARB_OUT to complete the NC-SI hardware arbitration ring.
 For designs with multiple Primary Connectors, connect ARB_IN and ARB_OUT to an analog mux to complete the NC-SI arbitration ring based on the number of cards installed in the system.
+An example dual Primary Connector implementation is shown in Figure 21.

 Note 2: For add-in cards with two discrete endpoint silicon, the Package ID[0] bit shall be statically set based on its silicon instance.
 For example, the figure above shows Network Silicon #0 and Network Silicon #1.
 Network Silicon #0 has Package ID[0] = 0b0, Network Silicon #1 has Package ID[0] = 0b1.